Auth API Validation Checks

 Galileo compares the value that the network provides in risk_score with the value set in product parameters (BRSGE, BRSMC or BRSPU).
 If the risk score exceeds the threshold, Galileo returns 59 (suspected fraud) for Visa and STAR networks, 63 for Mastercard, or 57 for the other networks.
 Risk scores are not returned when the transaction is an advice, because the transaction has already been acted on by the network.

-If you are using Galileo's dynamic fraud rules engine, any rule violations are reported in the rules_denied and rules_warned fields, provided you have the RULAP product parameter set.
+If you are using Galileo's dynamic fraud rules engine or Galileo's Payment Risk Platform (PRP), any rule violations are reported in the rules_denied and rules_warned fields, provided you have the RULAP product parameter set.
 When the rule violations are sufficient to deny a transaction, Galileo returns 59.